ahmz1833/Cross-Arch/README.md

 *Best for: Linux, Windows (WSL2), macOS (via UTM)*

 This installs the management scripts to `/usr/local/bin` and clones the repo to `/opt/cross-arch`.
 It does **not** install the heavy toolchains immediately; you download them **on demand**.

+> **Note:** We use the high-quality, pre-built toolchains provided by [Bootlin](https://toolchains.bootlin.com/).
+These ensure stability and compatibility across all supported architectures.

 1. **Run the Installer:**